Saudi Arabia hires JPMorgan, Standard Chartered for $2.5 bln sukuk

 JPMorgan JPM.N and Standard Chartered STAN.L are coordinating the deal with Aljazira Capital 1020.SE working as joint lead bank.

-The Saudi ministry of finance did not immediately respond to a request for comment.

-Separately, the government announced on Tuesday it had issued 7.265 billion riyals ($1.94 billion) in domestic sukuk.
+Separately, the government said on Tuesday it had issued 7.265 billion riyals ($1.94 billion) in domestic sukuk.

 ($1 = 0.8973 euros)